tlie03/OpenDateRange/README.md

 * [Date range length](#date-range-length)

 ### Date formats
-The package supports all datetime formats that are supported by the build in datetime package.
+The package supports all date formats that are supported by the build in datetime package.
 The date format can be changed via the static attribute DATE_FORMAT that belongs to the DateRange class and is predefined as "%Y-%m-%d".
 When the date format is changed